mateomh/Pokedex-React/README.md

 # PokeDex

-> This project is a PokeDex featuring the original 151 Pokemon from Gen1 made with REACT and REDUX..
+> This project is a PokeDex featuring the original 151 Pokemon from Gen1 made with REACT and REDUX.

 ![screenshot](./src/assets/images/logo1.png)